mkormendy/KinectJesture/readme.rst

 Kinect Jesture for Mac
 ======================

-Control the mouse cursor and fire the key events (right or left).
+This is a fork of the original KinectJesture by Takashi Nishibayashi https://github.com/hagino3000/KinectJesture, used to ontrol the mouse cursor and fire the key events (right or left).

+This is an attempt to provide a more robust and up-to-date version of code for this project in xcode 5 for Apple OS X.
+Also this will attempt to provide a bit of documentation for compiling and building the software, but there are no guarantees.

 Demo
 ----